 So, what is the length of a notary public term of office while commissioned?

-Simple, the notary term of office is four years.
+Simply put, the notary term of office is four years.

 You must renew your commission every four years.

-Your notary commission, and the term of office that goes along with it, begins on the commencement date stated on the commission packet.
+Your notary commission and the term of office that goes along with it, begins on the commencement date stated on the commission packet.

 In addition, a notary public term starts with the commencement date stated in the commission packet issued by the California Secretary of State.

-Learn more today, check out “what’s in a commission packet” for more information.
+Learn more today.
+Check out “What’s in a Commission Packet” for more information.